crcn/mesh.js/docs/api.md

 ### Bus API

-The `Bus` is your operation handler.
+The `Bus` is your action handler.
 Busses are designed to be building blocks, so mix & match them however you want.

 #### creating a bus

-Busses are composed of two parts: an `execute` method which handles operations, and a [response](#Response) which is returned by the execute method.
+Busses are composed of two parts: an `execute` method which handles actions, and a [response](#Response) which is returned by the execute method.
 You write busses however you want so long as you stick to those core patterns.

 There are a number of ways to create a bus.
 Probably the easiest way is to extend the base class.
 Here's a simple example: